 Global health service company Cigna signed a multi-year partnership deal with the NFL in 2018.

-In association with the NFL and the National Football League Players Association, Cigna works towards increasing awareness and decreasing stigma around mental health.
+In association with the NFL and the National Football League Players Association (NFLPA), Cigna works towards increasing awareness and decreasing stigma around mental health.

 DraftKings is an American daily fantasy sports contest and sports betting company.
 In 2019, it became the Official Daily Fantasy Partner of the NFL after signing a multi-year deal.